mayerrobert/jmurmel/murmel-langref.md

 A frame has state: open/closed, current x/y position, current linecolor, current turtle angle and background color.

-You can use several frames but only one is the "current-frame".
+One can use several frames but only one is the "current-frame".
 All functions (except make-frame) have an optional last parameter "frame" that can be used to select which frame to operate on (if omitted or `nil` then the current frame is used).

-Hint: if graphics primitives are slow then you might want to try switching to OpenGL:
+Hint: if graphics primitives are slow then maybe switching to OpenGL will speed things up:

     C:\> java -Dsun.java2d.opengl=true -jar jmurmel.jar